 Poised to Deliver Strong Growth in Financial Returns

-BBPL’s revenues, EBITDA and net income are projected to show strong growth over the next five years as a result of increases in capacity and throughout payments.
+BBPL’s revenues, EBITDA and net income are projected to show strong growth over the next five years as a result of increases in capacity and throughput payments.
 Compound annual growth rates (“CAGRs”) for BBPL’s EBITDA and revenues of [39.9]% and [43.5]%, respectively, are estimated over the next five years.
 [Confirm W/MD+A]

 Contractual and Financing Arrangements Minimize Upstream, Downstream and Sovereign Related Risks